awslabs/aws-crt-python/guides/dev/README.md

 * On Linux: use your system's package manager (apt, yum, etc).
 * On Windows: [download and install](https://cmake.org/download/)

+## Install Python Dev Libraries and Header files

+Install the libraries and headers necessary for Python development.
+These might already be installed.
+If you're not sure just skip ahead, and come back to this step if you get build errors like: `Python.h: No such file or directory`

+If you installed Python via [python.org](https://www.python.org/downloads/), then you already have these files.

+If you installed Python via a package manager, you might need the "dev" package. i.e. `sudo apt install python3-dev` or `sudo yum install python3-devel`

 ## Set up a Virtual Environment

 Set up a [virtual environment](https://docs.python.org/3/library/venv.html)